taobataoma/meanTorrent/README.md

 36. User downloading progress bar or seeding status bar ([ngProgress](http://victorbjelkholm.github.io/ngProgress/)) in torrent list and home page.
 37. User email verify and account active support, inactive account can not login and announce torrent data.
 38. User can set a signature info for forum.
+39. Auto get search movie/tvserial result from TMDB by keywords, user can select a result item to load resources info and upload.

 #### Chat room feature:
 1. Users name list